First Photo Ever Taken Of A Person

 Comprehensive Overview

 The development of photography is a story of gradual innovation, built upon centuries of scientific and artistic exploration.
 The concept of the camera obscura, a darkened room with a small hole that projects an inverted image onto the opposite wall, was known since ancient times.
-However, capturing and preserving that image proved to be the challenge.
+Still, capturing and preserving that image proved to be the challenge.

 Nicéphore Niépce, a French inventor, is credited with creating the first permanent photograph in the mid-1820s.
 His process, which he called heliography, involved coating a pewter plate with bitumen of Judea, a type of asphalt.
 The plate was then exposed to sunlight for several hours, or even days, to create an image.
 Niépce's most famous surviving photograph, "View from the Window at Le Gras," is a blurry, indistinct image, but it marked a crucial step forward in the quest to capture reality.